ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/study_artifacts/README.md

-- **How to Use This File**

-This dataset is essential for:
+- **How to Use This File** (_This dataset is essential for_):

   * Determining which projects contribute evidence to architectural RQs
   * Reproducing the filtering and inclusion decisions
   * Cross-matching domains, quality attributes, and architectural patterns
   * Supporting descriptive statistics on the prevalence of architectural documentation in EdgeAI OSS
   * Linking repositories to extracted fragments (`all_collected_fragments.csv` & `fragments_used.csv`)

 It serves as the *reference list of architectural evidence sources* for the entire thematic analysis pipeline.